stryker-mutator/stryker-net/src/Stryker.CLI/README.md

 #### Mutation testrun reporters

-`dotnet stryker --reporters ['ConsoleReport', 'ConsoleProgressBar']`
+`dotnet stryker --reporters "['ConsoleReport', 'ConsoleProgressBar']"`

 All available reporter options are:
  * ConsoleProgressBar - This reporter will display the progress of the mutation testrun as a progress bar